myaaghubi/Brackets-QuickFormTool/README.md

 Brackets-ProFormTool
 ====================

-Brackets extension to insert form elements automatically into editor
+An extension for Adobe Brackets to insert form elements into editor.<br>
+This extension currently not available for use so is incompletely.